MRKonrad/tomato/README.md

 ## TODO

 *   add acceptance test for 2param
 *   maybe rename calculatormolli to calculator3param?
+*   maybe add calculator2param to produce different results?
 *   Deployment: exe and lib in one zip
 *   Deployment: cmake to download ITK and lmfit
+*   update comments in configuration yaml files
 *   output SNR maps
 *   make sure SNR and nAmoebaCalls is the same as in Shmolli
 *   fix downloadITK_linux_osx